SanderMertens/traffic/README.md

 # Flecs Traffic
-Traffic simulation written in Flecs.
+Traffic simulation written in Flecs ([live wasm demo](https://flecs-hub.github.io/traffic/etc/)).
 Work in progress!

 ## How to run
 Use the following commands to run the demo: